 Add Lovely Accessories

-If you ever accidentally matched the colours of your soap and towel in the bathroom, you know how put-together it looked all of the sudden, and how much of an impact it had in the whole bathroom!
-Same goes with the accessories you’re seeing every day in your living area that somehow never strike you as something that can add to the whole look.
+If you ever accidentally matched the colors of your soap and towel in the bathroom, you know how put-together it looked all of the sudden, and how much of an impact it had in the whole bathroom!
+Same goes for the accessories you’re seeing every day in your living area that somehow never strike you like something that can add to the whole look.
 If you feel the room has become too predictable, change the pillows, cushions, candles, throws and wall art.
 Now is the time to be creative!
-If you keep a colour scheme, add a cushion in a contrasting colour.
+If you keep a color scheme, add a cushion in a contrasting color.
 Add a bar cart or a fancy (but cheap) serving tray.
 Accessories for the living area are diverse and usually cheap – so think about what would suit best to the room, and go shopping!